 The on/off status of pumps can be controlled dynamically using the specified STARTUP DEPTH and SHUTOFF DEPTH entries, or by user-defined rules specified in the Control Rules dialog box.
 Control rules can also be used to simulate variable speed drives that modulate pump flow.
-More information on control rules can be found in the section titled Control Rules on page 442.
 Note that user-defined control rules have precedence over operational controls defined within the Pumps dialog box.